Woman of the Hour: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 35 critics, indicating "generally favorable" reviews.

 Marya E. Gates of RogerEbert.com rated the film 4 out of 4 stars, praising Kendrick's "typically intelligent and spunky performance" as Sheryl, and her "keen curiosity about the power of the gaze, both cinematic and human" as the film's director.
-The Observer's Wendy Ide gave the film 4 out of 5 stars, calling it a "fine directorial debut".
-She praises Kendrick's ability to capture period details that extend beyond aesthetics and fashion, and highlights her exploration of the deeply rooted sexism in the entertainment industry and broader culture of the era.
+The Observers Wendy Ide gave the film 4 out of 5 stars.
+She praised Kendrick's ability to capture period details that extend beyond aesthetics and fashion, and highlights her exploration of the deeply rooted sexism in the entertainment industry and broader culture of the era.

 Benjamin Lee of The Guardian rated the film 4 out of 5 stars, calling it a "fascinating and frightening stranger-than-fiction tale" and noting its unusual choice for Kendrick’s directorial debut.
-He acknowledges the script's bluntness at times but appreciates its ability to create a convincingly discomfiting world where misogyny is prevalent.
-Lee highlights Kendrick's balance in depicting Alcala’s violence while humanizing his victims, allowing the audience to understand the brutality without explicit imagery while maintaining shock value.
+He acknowledges the script is blunt at times but appreciates its ability to create a "believably discomfitting world for women at the time, when nakedly misogynistic behaviour was even more commonplace".
+Lee highlights Kendrick's balance in depicting Alcala's violence while humanizing his victims, allowing the audience to understand the brutality without explicit imagery while maintaining shock value.
 He also points out that the film includes moments of dark comedy that effectively highlight the absurdity of the situation but can sometimes feel discordant and too modern for the context.

 Writing for Vulture, Bilge Ebiri critiqued the film, finding it less compelling than expected.
-He states that while structuring the film around The Dating Game provides an intriguing thematic angle, it leads to a dry and predictable narrative, lacking cohesion and depth in exploring both protagonists.
-He concludes that the film ultimately feels "a bit too careful: composed but also more than a little academic," and that it "winds up existing mostly as a series of well-staged scenes all wrapped up in a bow that tells us the world is not safe out there" without offering significant new insight.
+He states the film ultimately feels "a bit too careful: composed but also more than a little academic" and that it "winds up existing mostly as a series of well-staged scenes all wrapped up in a bow that tells us the world is not safe out there" without offering significant new insight.

 The New York Timess Alissa Wilkinson praises the "competently handled" directorial debut's smooth storytelling as well as Kendrick’s performance.
-She notes that while the film's drama is both effective and infuriating, it becomes overly "self-consciously illustrative" midway through, with characters feeling more like archetypes than fully realized individuals.
+She noted that while the film's drama is both effective and infuriating, it becomes overly "self-consciously illustrative" midway through, with characters feeling more like archetypes than fully realized individuals.
 Wilkinson concludes her review by affirming that the film is worth watching; she highlights its avoidance of any fascination with Alcala, who is presented as a perpetrator rather than as an object of psychological interest.